Updated June, 2017

 Looking at the chart, it seems that the Emoli cells, with less overall performance are clearly not the way to go.
 Unfortunately, life is not that simple.

-I actually bought the True RC 5S1P 4000mAh pack next and I was wowed.
-Even without preheating the pack it changed the CWL to 9.51 oz./cu.ft. and watts in per pound to 124.
+I actually bought the True RC 5S 4000mAh pack next and I was wowed.
+Even without preheating the pack it changed the WCL factor to 9.51 and watts in per pound to 124.
 Ever since then I have been touting this pack as the one to use in this combination.

-Using these cells in the Fusion yields almost the same CWL, 9.55 oz./cu.ft. as the Li-Po pack and still, when preheated, a very respectable 125.9 watts in per pound.
+Using A123 2300mAh cells in the Fusion yields almost the same WCL factor, 9.55, as the LiPo pack and still, when preheated, a very respectable 125.9 watts in per pound.

 "I will not be purchasing any more Lithium Polymer packs for the majority of my projects.

-Note: I never purchased any more Emoli cells, as I have found the M1 cells to be superior.
-When purchased in a DeWalt 36v power tool pack on ebay, they are the cheapest and best lithium type of cells to use in sport and sport scale applications.
+Note: I never purchased any more Emoli cells, as I found A123 cells to be superior.
+When purchased in a DEWALT 36V power tool pack on ebay, they are the cheapest and best lithium type of cells to use in sport and sport scale applications.
 Oct.
 2007 KM

-A123 Systems has made Horizon Hobby the only distributor for the M1 cell to the hobby sector in the US.
-Horizon Hobby is charging $19.95 per cell for single M1 cells.
-That means that the only reasonable way to purchase M1 cells is to purchase DeWalt 36V packs and scavenge the cells from them.
-A search of Ebay shows these DeWalt packs for about $120 including shipping.
-The DeWalt pack contains 10 cells.
-The really disturbing thing about all of this is what D.B.
+A123 Systems Inc. made Horizon Hobby the only distributor for the A123 2300mAh cell to the hobby sector in the US.
+Horizon Hobby charged $19.95 per cell for single M1 cells.
+That meant that the only reasonable way to purchase A123 2300mAh cells was to purchase DEWALT 36V packs and scavenge the cells from them.
+A search of Ebay, at that time, showed DEWALT packs for about $120 including shipping.
+The DEWALT pack contains 10 cells.
+The really disturbing thing about all of this was what D.B.
 Mathews stated in his "Flying for Fun" column in the April 2007 issue of Model Aviation, p.
 82, about these cells "The cells' distributor currently charges the toolmakers approximately $4 per cell..."